What does a typical therapy session look like?

 - they can hold professional boundaries for a working relationship based on genuine respect

-- a non-defensive in response to what you might say about your experience with them
+- a non-defensive attitude in response to what you might say about your experience with them

-- a clear sense of respect for you as a person, for your autonomy, and any difference of opinion
+- a sense of respect for you as a person, for your autonomy, but without aloofness

 - you are supported in ending therapy when you feel ready to move on